Michael Jackson: Final years, financial problems, Thriller 25 and This Is It (2005–2009)

 After the trial, Jackson became reclusive.
-In June 2005, he moved to Bahrain as a guest of Sheikh Abdullah.
+He moved to Bahrain during June 2005 as a guest of Sheikh Abdullah.
+He never returned to Neverland.
 In early 2006, it was announced that Jackson had signed a contract with a Bahrain startup, Two Seas Records.
 Nothing came of the deal, and the Two Seas CEO, Guy Holmes, later said it was never finalized.
 Holmes also found that Jackson was on the verge of bankruptcy and was involved in 47 ongoing lawsuits.
 By September 2006, Jackson was no longer affiliated with Two Seas.